proxmox/proxmox-backup/docs/tape-backup.rst

 Tape Backup
 ===========

-Proxmox tape backup provides an easy way to store datastore contents to a magnetic tapes.
+Proxmox tape backup provides an easy way to store datastore content onto magnetic tapes.
 This increases data safety because you get:

 - an additional copy of the data
 - to a different media type (tape)
 - to an additional location (you can move tapes offsite)

-Statistics show that 95% of all restore jobs restores data from the last backup.
-Restore requests further declines the older the data gets.
+In most restore jobs, only data from the last backup job is restored.
+Restore requests further decline the older the data gets.
 Considering this, tape backup may also help to reduce disk usage, because you can safely remove data from disk once archived on tape.
 This is especially true if you need to keep data for several